SharpConfig

 Option Type Description

-CultureInfo CultureInfo Gets or sets the CultureInfo that is used for value conversion in SharpConfig.
+CultureInfo CultureInfo Gets or sets the CultureInfo that is used for value conversion.
+Default is InvariantCulture.

-IgnoreInlineComments bool Gets or sets a value indicating whether inline comments should be ignored when parsing a configuration.
+IgnoreInlineComments bool Whether inline comments should be ignored when parsing.

-IgnorePreComments bool Gets or sets a value indicating whether pre-comments should be ignored when parsing a configuration.
+IgnorePreComments bool Whether pre-comments should be ignored when parsing.

-SpaceBetweenEquals bool Gets or sets a value indicating whether space between equals should be added when saving a configuration.
+SpaceBetweenEquals bool Whether space between equals should be added when saving.

 Ignoring properties, fields and types